-‘The Vampire Diaries’: Stefan Flees After Killing Enzo & Turning Human Again — Watch
+‘The Vampire Diaries’: Stefan Flees Mystic Falls After Shocking Death — Watch

 The guilt is real for Stefan Salvatore.
-Now that he’s human again, his humanity is back in full force after he killed Enzo in front of Bonnie.
+Now that he’s human again, his humanity is back in full force after he killed [SPOILER].
 Caroline begs him to come home in this sneak peek of the Feb.
 10 episode of ‘The Vampire Diaries.’
 Will Stefan be able to handle the guilt of what he’s done?

 In the preview, a super worried Caroline calls Stefan.
 She already knows what happened with Enzo.
 Stefan can barely hold himself together.
 His emotions after taking over, and he realizes he really messed up.